Morgan Stevens: Biography

-In 1989, his career was halted for a few years when Stevens was arrested on suspicion of DUI after a mild car accident (a blood test later cleared him) and he was severely beaten by the LAPD police while in custody.
+In 1989, his career was halted for a few years when Stevens was arrested on suspicion of DUI after a mild car accident (a blood test later cleared him), and he was severely beaten by the LAPD police while in custody.
 Stevens claimed that after 90 minutes of waiting in a jail cell, he refused to hand back the shirt that was given, which is when two jailers kicked and beat him over two dozen times.
 Stevens suffered a dislocated jaw, a fractured cheek and nerve damage.
 He later sued and an out-of-court settlement was reached with his lawyers stating that the LAPD was unwilling to risk the publicity of a trial in the wake of the Rodney King case.

+Death

-On January 26, 2022, Stevens was found dead at his home in Los Angeles, at the age of 70.
-Police were there to perform a wellness check, after friends reported that they had not heard from him in several days.
+On January 26, 2022, Stevens was found dead at his home in Los Angeles at the age of 70.
+Police were there to perform a wellness check after friends reported that they had not heard from him in several days.
 The coroner later ruled he died of arteriosclerotic cardiovascular disease.
+Morgan was cremated, the ashes were scattered at sea.